diejel/Ansible-Course-Notes/README.md

   ### Vagrant SSH Keys ###

   By default, ssh password authentication is disabled.
 Each time the system boots new keys are generated.
-Suppose that our snecario has 02 client nodes, we will setup for those nodes copy their update its keys in the controller.
+Suppose that our scenario has 02 client nodes,  will be setup for those nodes so they could copy and update its keys into the controller.

   SSH configuration in certain client node , can be verified as follows